dcsaorg/copilot-demo/README.md

 # GitHub Copilot Demo

-We walk through the features of GitHub Copilot and understand how we can leverage AI to boot developer productivity.
+We walk through the features of GitHub Copilot and understand how we can leverage AI to boost developer productivity.